 54. Write a “recipe for school success”.
 Tell the ingredients, measurements, and provide instructions.

-So be sure to include a few of these engaging prompts in your back to school lesson plans.
+So be sure to include a few of them in your back-to-school lesson plans.